ukwa/ukwa-documentation/content/how-ukwa-works/management/ops/crawling.md

 1. as per instructions below, remove all running Docker Stacks.
 2. reboot the server.

-The system will then come back with no live services, and you may launch them as described below, and resume the relevant crawls as approppriate.
+The system will then come back with no live services, and you may launch them as described below, and resume the relevant crawls as appropriate.

 ### Cleaning Up